-Vauxhall Corsa review - Engines, performance and drive
+Vauxhall Corsa - Engines, performance and drive

-Under PSA ownership, Vauxhall has been able to access the group’s CMP small car platform.
+Under Stellantis ownership, Vauxhall has been able to access the group’s CMP small car platform.
 In contrast to the underpinnings of the previous Corsa that dated back to the early 2000’s, the latest architecture is bang up to date.
 The chassis is both over 15 per cent more rigid than the old car’s and 40kg lighter.
 Add up the other weight saving measures – lighter seats front and rear, an aluminium bonnet, lighter engines – and the new Corsas weighs up to 108kg less than an equivalent version of the old car.

 This brings benefits to the way the Corsa accelerates, brakes and handles, plus how much fuel it uses.
 Predictably then, the Corsa driving experience takes a giant leap forward.